Skip to main content

 How is school data used?

-Sponsors can use school data to establish area eligibility, excluding closed enrolled and camp sites.
-In order for a site to be determined area eligible, school data must indicate that the proposed meal site is located in a school attendance area where at least 50 percent of the children are eligible for F/RP school meals.
+Sponsors can use school data to establish area eligibility, excluding camp sites.
+For a site to be determined area eligible, school data must indicate that the proposed meal site is located in a school attendance area where at least 50 percent of the children are eligible for F/RP school meals.

 Sponsors may use data from elementary, middle, or high schools as long as the site is located in the attendance area of the school.
 This data should be based on the percentage of children in the school attendance area in which the site is located that are certified eligible for F/RP school meals, not the actual school meal participation rates.
 In most cases, current-year school data provides the most accurate representation of an area’s current economic circumstances.